danielduggin2/Decimal-to-Binary-Solution/README.md

 ## Project Overview

-In this project, you'll embark on building a decimal-to-binary converter using JavaScript.
 The project covers fundamental concepts such as:

 - Understanding and implementing recursion.
 - Exploring the call stack and how it operates with recursive functions.